lumapps/design-system/CONTRIBUTING.md

 -   Except for the line wrap, please refer to [the Harry Roberts css guidelines](http://cssguidelin.es/).
 -   For the CSS properties, we follow the [concentric order](http://rhodesmill.org/brandon/2011/concentric-css/)

-For the ease of use and contributing, most of the coding styles are enforced with ESLint, TSLint and StyleLint.
+For the ease of use and contributing, most of the coding styles are enforced with ESLint, TSLint, Prettier and StyleLint.
 So as long as the pre-commit script let you commit, you should be good.

 ## <a name="git-commit-guidelines"></a> Git commit guidelines

-We have very precise rules over how our git commit messages can be formatted.
+We have very precise rules over how the git commit messages can be formatted.
 This leads to **more readable messages** that are easy to follow when looking through the **project history**.

 We recommend you to use [Commitizen](https://github.com/commitizen/cz-cli) with the `git cz` command to help you construct your commit message and be sure to match these guidelines.